 RoboBlockly is a web-based robot simulation environment for learning coding and math.
-Based on Google Blockly, it uses a simple puzzle-piece interface to program virtual Linkbot and Lego Mindstorms NXT/EV3 for beginners to learn robotics, computing, science, technology, engineering, and math (C-STEM).
+Based on Google Blockly, it uses a simple puzzle-piece interface to program both hardware and virtual Linkbot and Lego Mindstorms NXT/EV3 for beginners to learn robotics, computing, science, technology, engineering, and math (C-STEM).
 Blocks can be executed in debug mode step-by-step.
+RoboBlockly can also direct control Arduino board.

-The RoboBlockly curriculum includes student self-guided Hour of Code, Robotics, and Coding Activities.
-The teacher-lead 1st to 9th grade specific Math Activities are Common Core State Standards -Mathematics compliant.
+The RoboBlockly supplementary curriculum includes student self-guided Coding, Robotics, and Math Coding Activities, and theme-based Projects.
+The teacher can also lead 1st to 9th grade specific Common Core State Standards -Mathematics compliant activities .
 The related Teacher’s Notes and comprehensive Teacher Resource Packets in PDF files for all these activities along with 39 video lessons help teachers integrate the RoboBlockly curriculum into their teaching.

 Roboblockly can be used with any modern web browser on any computing devices including laptops, tablets, iPads, and smartphones, and is available in multiple languages.